 This nutritious and delicious spiced quinoa is packed with fall produce, is vegan and gluten-free, and can be made in less than 30 minutes!

-It’s quinoa week here on Nutritioulicious!
+It’s quinoa week here!
 Earlier this week, we explored the versatility of quinoa with 40 healthy ways to cook quinoa including innovative breakfast bars, classic grain salads, unique burgers, and enticing desserts.
-Today, I have one more quinoa dish to add to the list.
+Today, I have one more quinoa dish to add to the list with this Spiced Quinoa!

 A few weeks ago, when my produce drawer was filled with apples after we went apple picking, I decided to add roasted apples to the quinoa I was serving with roasted chicken.
 (This was after making Apple Peanut Butter Pancakes and Baked Apple French Toast, adding apples to our morning oatmeal, and eating apples for every afternoon snack for a week.
 We had a lot of apples!)

 I threw in some carrots and zucchini that were also hanging out in the produce drawer.
-It was easy, flavorful, and of course Nutritioulicious.
+It was easy, flavorful, and of course nutritious and delicious.

 Now that we’re in the thick of root vegetable season, I changed up the recipe just a bit to make use of what’s currently hanging around my produce drawer and kitchen counter.